platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling-pointreply.md

 SPDX-License-Identifier: CC-BY-NC-4.0
 -->

-# Reviewer #1: Major Revision
+# Point-by-point reply to reviewer comments

+## Reviewer #1

 This overview paper introduces "good modelling software practices" that integrate good modeling practices, good software engineering practices, and good scientific practices in contrast with the increasingly common "good software engineering practices for domain X" or "FAIR software practices for domain X" that often bring good software engineering practices that are well-known and commonly used in industry (e.g., big tech companies like FAANG) to create quality software to academia.

-> Q: This could be an important contribution but the authors go into too much unnecessary detail in some parts and not enough details in others, where they introduce complex concepts like pull requests and git commands without much clear guidance.
+1. This could be an important contribution but the authors go into too much unnecessary detail in some parts and not enough details in others, where they introduce complex concepts like pull requests and git commands without much clear guidance.

-A:
+- A:

-> Q: Take more time to describe what Continuous Integration and Continuous Delivery are with clear examples of how it works in GitHub or GitLab.
+2. Q: Take more time to describe what Continuous Integration and Continuous Delivery are with clear examples of how it works in GitHub or GitLab.

-A:
+- A:

-> Q: Recommend that model authors learn to use git in a disciplined way, leaving clear and cogent provenance trails via good git commit messages that preserve context, history and provenance of your code e.g., https://www.conventionalcommits.org/en/v1.0.0/
+3. Q: Recommend that model authors learn to use git in a disciplined way, leaving clear and cogent provenance trails via good git commit messages that preserve context, history and provenance of your code e.g., https://www.conventionalcommits.org/en/v1.0.0/

-A:
+- A:

 > Q: Provide clear, actionable guidance to help new model authors and existing model authors.

+- A:

 > Q: Improve the structure of the paper by removing unnecessary sections

-A: We condensed the introductory sections on single/review/collaborations and joined the scattered parts under these themes.
+- A: We condensed the introductory sections on single/review/collaborations and joined the scattered parts under these themes.

 > Q: divide recommendations into must-haves and would-be-nice guidance at a minimum.